JullyZ/box_edge_detection/README.md

 box edge detection using RCF <sup>[[1]]</sup>

-VGG-16 as backbone, every convolution stage as an output to predict the box edge.
+VGG-16 as backbone, every convolution stage has an output to predict the box edge.

 network: